 Title, reference and version of the baseline and monitoring methodology applied to the project

-The project is registered following the processes established in the Guide for the formulation, validation and verification of forestry projects to mitigate climate change.ES-I-CC-002 of 2018.
+The project is registered following the processes established in the Guide for the formulation, validation, and verification of forestry projects to mitigate climate change ES-I-CC-002 of 2018.
 And following the methodological processes of AR-ACM0003 Afforestation and reforestation of lands except wetlands.
-V2.04
+V2.0.
+For the current monitoring process, the project was adjusted to the requirements of the BioCarbon Registry V 3.4 2024.
+Emphasizing that the construction processes of the baseline in its validation comply with the requirements of the CDM, which is adopted today by the standard.

 In the project document registered in the BCR standard with ID PCR-CO-630-142-001, the eligible areas for the project were defined.
 For this monitoring period, eligibility was reviewed, considering the criteria defined in the BCR0001 v4.0 methodology, for quantifying GHG removals from afforestation, reforestation and revegetation activities.